zackad/blog-src/_posts/2020-01-13-python-for-beginner-not-really-beginner.md

 ## Step 1 — Choosing Python Version

 Depending on your operating system, python might already installed.
-Try to type `python --version` on your terminal and see which version is installed on your system.
+Try to type `python --version` on your terminal and see which version is installed.
 Sometime multiple version of python is installed in a single machine (version 2 and version 3).
 You can check by typing on your terminal

 ```shell
 # Check default python version